homebysix/repo-lasso/README.md

 ./RepoLasso.py pr
 ```

+> [!NOTE]
-**NOTE**: Pull requests will only be created for repositories in which changes were made/committed.
+> Pull requests will only be created for repositories in which changes were made/committed.
 Any unchanged repos will be skipped.

 ### 7. Reset and re-sync the clones